Fast convergence rates for dose-response estimation: Doubly-robust estimators

 \subsection{General doubly-robust estimation procedure}

-Here, we expand on the list of estimators enjoying second-order, doubly robust errors.
-We will show that extensions of the general procedure proposed in \cite{foster2019orthogonal} and the DR-learner approach proposed by \cite{kennedy2020optimal} in the context of conditional effects defined by binary treatments also yield estimators enjoying second-order and doubly-robust remainder terms.
-The work by \cite{foster2019orthogonal} is rather general and already yields estimators that have second-order remainder terms, but their rates are in terms of $\Norm{\widehat\eta - \eta}_{\mathcal{F}}$ where $\Norm{f}_{\mathcal{F}}$ is a norm for the function spaces where all nuisance functions $\eta$ live in.
-We apply their results to the dose-response settings and show that it is possible to obtain estimators that are also doubly-robust.
-Establishing the double-robustness property, i.e. that the second order remainder term is a \textit{product of errors}, is particularly important when the estimators of the nuisance functions converge at different rates, since the product of the errors would be of smaller order than the sum of the squared errors.
+In this section, we build upon the general procedure proposed in \cite{foster2019orthogonal}, as well as the work of \cite{kennedy2020optimal} on heterogeneous (binary) treatment effect estimation, to expand the class of estimators of $\theta_0(t)$ whose remainder terms are second-order and doubly robust.
+The work by \cite{foster2019orthogonal} already yields estimators with second-order remainder terms, but their analysis characterizes the rates in terms of $\Norm{\widehat\eta - \eta}_{\mathcal{F}}$, where $\Norm{f}_{\mathcal{F}}$ denotes a norm on the function space $\mathcal{F}$ in which the nuisance functions $\eta$ lie.
+We tailor their analysis to the dose-response setting and show that it is possible to obtain estimators whose remainders are also doubly robust.
+Establishing this property is particularly important when the nuisance estimators converge at different rates, since the product of the errors would be of smaller order than the sum of the squared errors.

-Let $Z_1^n, Z_2^n$ and $Z_3^n$ denote three independent samples.
+Let $Z_1^n, Z_2^n$ and $Z_3^n$ denote three independent samples of size $n$.
 We will work with estimates of the pseudo-outcome $\varphi(Z_j)$ of the form